 primary goal is to ensure a child is well taken care of.
 So, for example,

-if you would like to modify a custody agreement because you would like
+if you would like to modify parenting time because you would like more

-The court will commonly grant a modification if you:
+The court will commonly modify parenting time if you:

 Are moving to a new state and the current

 - The other parent must work odd or long hours;

 - Believe the child’s current living situation to be unsafe;